🔓20 Years of Historic Financial Data at Your Finger-tips. 🚀 Ratios, Trends, Peer Comparison.➡️ Sign Up

 2. Laspeyres and Paasche indices

-However, Paasche understates inflation when new goods are introduced.
+However, Paasche understate inflation when new goods are introduced.
 Consumers shift spending toward new products, and the price index misses the rapid inflation.
-Neither Laspeyres nor Paasche satisfies key axioms like time reversal.
+Neither Laspeyres nor Paasche satisfy key axioms like time reversal.
 Statistical agencies often choose Laspeyres due to lower data demands.
-However, both indices have significant limitations that distort the measurement of true inflation.
+But both indices have significant limitations that distort measurement of true inflation.

 3. Young index